YMGoh/GettingandCleaningData/README.md

-# GettingandCleaningData
+# Getting and Cleaning Data
-Peer Evaluation Project
+Peer Evaluation Project Instructions
-Instructions

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 Review criterialess